PixarAnimationStudios/OpenSubdiv/documentation/subdivision_surfaces.rst

     **Beta Issues**

-    As of 3.0.0 Beta release, non-manifold topology has limited support.
-Most non-manifold configurations (with the exception of degenerate edges) are supported for refinement and subdivision.
-But some factories, such as the patch tables, do not support them.
+    As of 3.0.0 Beta release, most non-manifold configurations (with the exception of degenerate edges) are supported for refinement and subdivision.
     The interpolation associated with non-manifold features currently treats them as infinitely sharp features -- smooth rules are possible but exactly what they should be is unclear.
 We intend to fully specify and implement a set of interpolation rules in a future release of OpenSubdiv.
 Until then the results should be considered undefined.

 ----